Top Elbow Specialists in New Jersey

 A break from symptom causing activities calms inflammation.
 Ice application to the inner elbow speeds up the process.
 If rest and ice do not improve golfer’s elbow, other treatment options may be used.
 Common options include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Oral and topical medications that decrease inflammation and pain.
 NSAIDs are available in over-the-counter and prescription strengths.

 - Bracing.
 A brace takes pressure off the forearm tendons.

 - Physical therapy.
 Strengthening the forearm muscles and tendons decrease symptoms and prevent them from reoccurring.

 A combination of these treatment options decreases symptoms.
 Patients return to activities without having to worry about symptoms returning.
-To schedule your appointment with an OIOCJ specialist, call 732-276-4334 or visit our contact page.
+To schedule your appointment with a specialist, call our practice or visit our contact page.